4179e1/misc/go/tgpl.md

 > We make an exception to this rule when an interface is satisfied by a single concrete type but tat type cannot live in the same package as the interface because of its dependencies.

+## Goroutines and Channels

+goroutines and channels support `communicating sequential processes`(CSP)

+### Goroutines

+When main function returns, all goroutines are abruptly terminated.

+### Example: Concurrent Clock Server

 ## fmt